mw44118/splash-financial-code-test/README.rst

 Add test data with expected results
 -----------------------------------

 English is vague!
-It helps prevent wasted time when a description also includes contrived sample data and expected results to test against.
+A description that includes contrived sample data and expected results is very useful.

 Store the rules for programs in the database
 --------------------------------------------